vuquangtrong/tiva-c/4_BootLoader/4b_JumpToBootLoader/README.md

 Require modified points:
 - in tm4c123gh6pm.cmd: add APP_BASE and RAM_BASE, re-config flash, .intvers
 - flash BOOT LOADER first
-- flash APPLCATION later using LM Flash Programmer only, don't use CCS flasher
+- flash APPLCATION later using LM Flash Programmer only, don't use CCS flasher, `start address is 0x2800`
+- press and hold 2 buttons, press reset to enter bootloader
+- in device list, you will see Stellaris DFU device with the name Vu Quang Trong

 **Hardware**